 Tips to protect against any door-to-door seller

-Buy something when a salesperson calls at your home and the Doorstep Selling Regulations mean you have a 14-day cooling off period on all goods you buy over £42.
+Buy something when a salesperson calls at your home and the Consumer Contracts Regulations mean you have a 14-day cooling off period on all goods you buy over £42.

 If you want to cancel, you're entitled to get any money back, including a deposit, after which you need to return any goods in reasonable condition (although you may need to pay for the return delivery).